Why Is Mental Health Awareness So Important?

 Utilize Online Resources and Tools

-- MHCC: National mental health training and helpful resources.
+- Mental Health Commission of Canada (MHCC): Focuses on national mental health training and provides helpful resources.

-- Mental Health Apps: Apps like Saalvio offer mindfulness tools, mood tracking, and self-help resources.
+- Mental health apps: Explore reputable mental health apps like Saalvio, which offer mindfulness exercises, mood tracking, and other helpful resources.

 Our Collective Responsibility